ianzarski17/Pong/README.md

 # Pong
-Retro Pong game.
-Each time a player hits the ball, it gets faster.
-First person to reach 3 wins.
+Retro Pong Game – Two-player Pong clone built in Python with OOP.
+The ball speeds up with each hit, and the first player to score 3 points wins.